Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 (strictly less) than the specified threshold value.

 **This metric works with exactly two columns.**

-All day distance metrics are defined in `dayDistance` subsection.
 Additional parameters should be supplied:

 * `threshold` - *Required*.
 Maximum allowed difference between two dates in days